atlas-cli/atlas/README.md

 ## Description

-Atlas é um grupo de pacotes para desenvolvedores para ajudá-los a criar aplicativos que agregam valor e escala.
-Usando arquitetura sem servidor angular, nestjs, DynamoDB e AWS.
+Atlas is a developer package to add value and scale the group.
+Using angular serverless architecture, nestjs, DynamoDB and AWS.

 ## Getting started